 Process and Technique

-Images are captured both digitally and with a variety of conventional film sizes, including 6X9, 645, and 35 mm formats on Zeiss© and/or Leica© lenses.
+Images are captured both digitally and with a variety of conventional film sizes, including 6X9, 645, and 35 mm formats on Zeiss© and/or Leica© lenses, or with a Questar Duplex Telescope.
 Fine art prints are made by scanning the film up to 4000 dpi, and then making adjustments to the file with Adobe Photoshop CS.
 Traditional adjustment techniques (color balance, ‘dusting’, and size cropping) are utilized when appropriate.
 No image alteration, layering, or manipulation is performed.
 My goal is to convey the excitement and thrill of the imaging experience at the time of shutter release.